Multiple gunmen killed six and wounded 12 in Sacramento shooting, says police chief

 “And one of the items that we found was a stolen handgun.
 We also found that buildings were struck by gunfire during this incident.”

-Video posted on social media showed people running through the street as the sound of rapid gunfire could be heard in the background.
+Video posted on social media showed people running for cover through the street as the sound of gunfire could be heard in the background.

 California governor Gavin Newsom condemned the “carnage” caused by gun violence in the US in a statement on Sunday.